 It goes without saying (but I’ll say it anyway) that faith is a widely discussed topic among Christian circles, for without faith it is impossible to please God (Heb.
 11:6).
 But Christians aren’t the only ones who practice faith.
 For example, it takes just as much faith (if not more) to believe the earth glued itself together through a big bang as it does to believe God created the universe.
-The difference is the foundation of that faith: one side believes a theory, and the other believes the Bible.
+The difference is the foundation of that faith: one side believes a theory, and the other believes God’s Word.

 No person can live completely void of faith.
 We all believe in something even if we don’t believe what’s true.
 At its core, faith is the act of trusting in something.
 It takes faith to sit in a chair or eat at a restaurant or go to the doctor.
 When I read and believe an article on the internet, I exercise faith that the author’s statements are truthful.

 But God tells us there is only one consistent and valid source of truth: Him.
 So, in kindness, God invites the world to believe in Him.
 Jesus says, “Let not your hearts be troubled.
 Believe in God; believe also in me” (John 14:1).
 Yet the devil is constantly seeking to persuade us to put our confidence elsewhere.
 Why?
-Because the enemy knows that persistent and confident trust in God acts as a shield against every fiery dart launched in our direction.
+Because the enemy knows that persistent and confident trust in God acts as a shield against every fiery dart and flaming arrow launched in our direction.

 The Uniqueness of the Believer’s Shield